micro-manager/micro-manager.github.io/_pages/editing/images.md

 ---
 title: Images
-layout: page
-section: Support:Editing the Wiki
+section: Contribute:Editing the Wiki
 nav-links: true
 ---

-This page explains how to add images to your page.
+This page explains how to use the `img` include tag.

-# Images
+We encourage the uploading of images used in your pages to assure the future integrity of the wiki.
+For external images (e.g. if the file is too large for GitHub) we recommend using [markdown](/editing/#markdown).

 ## Uploading an Image